tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 A specification (the content of a `hasExpectedResponse` property of a `Specification`) is a sequence of statements in the form of a string representing the `Response` followed by the `Criteria` that would result in that `Response`.
 Thus, given the following specification:

 ```
-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:SourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode was EMPTY; COMPLIANT if the value of dwc:countryCode is found in bdq:sourceAuthority; otherwise NOT_COMPLIANT
+EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:SourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode was EMPTY; COMPLIANT if the value of dwc:countryCode is found in bdqval:sourceAuthority; otherwise NOT_COMPLIANT
 ```

-'EXTERNAL_PREREQUISITES_NOT_MET' is a `Response` and 'if the `bdq:SourceAuthority` is not available' is the `Criterion`.
+'EXTERNAL_PREREQUISITES_NOT_MET' is a `Response` and 'if the `bdqval:SourceAuthority` is not available' is the `Criterion`.

 The expected response provides a sequence of `Criteria` to evaluate.
 This should be done in the order specified in the expected response, except for EXTERNAL_PREREQUISITES_NOT_MET, which can be handled as an exception raised from an invocation of an external resource.